SalesforceLabs/LightningWebChartJS/index.md

 </c-chart>
 ```

-See all the available options in the [API Documentation](./docs/api.html)
+See all the available options in the [API Documentation](./docs/api.html) and explore the [Sample gallery](./docs/general/samples.html)